Selfies are ubiquitous. They can be silly or serious, casual or

 8. Augmented and Transfigured: The Selfie Tomorrow

 Craig Detweiler (PhD, Fuller Theological Seminary) is an author, award-winning filmmaker, and cultural commentator who has been featured in the New York Times and on CNN, NPR, Fox News, and ABC's Nightline.
-He is president of [The Seattle School of Theology and Psychology](https://theseattleschool.edu) and is the author of several books, including iGods and Into the Dark: Seeing the Sacred in the Top Films of the 21st Century.
+He formerly served as president of The Seattle School of Theology & Psychology.
+Detweiler is the author of several books, including iGods and Into the Dark: Seeing the Sacred in the Top Films of the 21st Century.
 He is also the coauthor of A Matrix of Meanings and editor of Halos and Avatars.